 The Indonesian Quarantine Agency has developed an Implementing Arrangement for the exchange of electronic certification (e-Cert) with several trading partner countries such as Australia, New Zealand, and the Netherlands.
-During the COVID-19 pandemic, Indonesia received e-Phytosanitary Certificates from all countries that have been validated through this website13: https://ppkonline.karantina.pertanian.go.id/checkcert/
+On February 2, 2023, Indonesia notified the World Trade Organization (WTO) under notification number G/SPS/N/IDN/145 that the Indonesia Quarantine Agency has provided paperless services to users of quarantine services by issuing electronic certificates (Phytosanitary and Health Certificate) and requests reciprocity from trading partners.
+Indonesia has developed a technique for validating the certificate through the IQA portal on: https://ppkonline.karantina.pertanian.go.id/checkcert.